 JTI - Joint Technology Initiatives

-JTI with FCT participation
+JTI with the participation of the FCT

-FCT ensures national participation in two of these JTIs, KDT, which succeeds ECSEL, dedicated to the area of electronic components and systems, for the period 2021-2027, and EuroHPC, dedicated to high performance computing.
+FCT ensures national participation in two of these JTIs, KDT, which succeeds ECSEL, dedicated to the area of electronic components and systems, for the period 2021-2027, and EuroHPC, dedicated to high-performance computing.

 KEY DIGITAL TECHNOLOGIES (KDT)